 If you have suffered a work-related injury, you may be wondering if you are obligated to go back to work.
 In some cases, an employer may try to force you back to work before you are ready.
 This can be dangerous for your health and potentially lead to additional injuries.

-Contact a workers compensation attorney at Collier Law for assistance with your workers’ compensation claim to learn more about workers’ comp benefits and your rights.
+Contact a workers’ compensation attorney at Collier Law for assistance with your workers’ compensation claim to learn more about workers’ compensation benefits and your rights.

 Who Decides When You Should Return to Work After an Injury?

 The law divides your recovery into two different periods: pre-MMI and post-MMI.
-Pre-MMI means “pre maximum medical improvement,” or basically when you are in your rehabilitative phase.
-You may have just been injured or you may have just had surgery.
-Post-MMI means that your treating physician has informed you that you have plateaued; i.e. you are as good as you are going to get.
+Pre-MMI means “pre-maximum medical improvement,” or basically, when you are in your rehabilitative phase.
+You may have just been injured, or you may have just had surgery.
+Post-MMI means that your treating physician has informed you that you have plateaued, i.e., you are as good as you will get.

 There is a statute that covers return to work during these two phases.
-For pre-MMI work, the employer may propose a light duty job that does not have to be what you were doing prior to getting hurt.
+For pre-MMI work, the employer may propose a light-duty job that does not have to be what you did before getting hurt.
 If that job is within your restrictions, with your employer, and approved by your doctor, then you should return and attempt that position.
-Always make sure your doctor has reviewed a job description and signed off on it before returning though.
+However, always make sure your doctor has reviewed a job description and signed off on it before returning.

 Post-MMI is different.
-You can no longer be forced back into a makework light duty position.
-The post-MMI job has to take into consideration your injury, vocational skills, education and experience.
+You can no longer be forced back into a makework light-duty position.
+The post-MMI job requires consideration of your injury, vocational skills, education, and experience.
 If you have permanent work restrictions and your employer does not have “suitable” work for you, you should be entitled to continue to receive temporary total disability benefits.

 Work Restrictions